bevacqua/dotfiles/README.md

 # dotfiles

-> These are my personal dotfiles, used to bootstrap and configure developer boxes
+> These are my personal dotfiles, used to bootstrap and configure development boxes

 For a complete feature list, check out [FEATURES.md][1]